peakflames/jinja-flowbite/README.md

     - Option 2: Add it to your `pyproject.toml` if you are using `poetry`
     - Option 3: Install to your global packages: `pip install jinja-flowbite`

-1. Register the `jinja-flowbite` package to the Flask runtime
+1. Register the `jinja_flowbite` package to the Flask runtime

     ```python
     from flask import Flask